Arrhythmia treatments in Virginia

 - Cardiac ablation

 Convergent (or hybrid) maze

 The maze procedure is named after the maze-like set of incisions made on the left and right atria.
 It is a minimally invasive endoscopic procedure that creates scar lines (lesions) on the epicardium (the outside of the heart).
 However, it does not compromise the pericardium (the membrane sac enclosing the heart and other major surrounding vessels).
 The lesions work to divert the abnormal electrical impulses in the heart, isolating them and allowing the heart to return to its normal beating pattern.

 Left atrial appendage closure (LAAC) for non-valvular AFib

-The LAAC implant is a treatment alternative for non-valvular AFib.
+The LAAC implant is a minimally invasive treatment alternative for non-valvular AFib.
 It closes off the left atrial appendage (believed to be the primary source of stroke-causing clots in patients with this condition).
 This keeps harmful blood clots from entering the bloodstream.
 For this reason, LAAC may enable you to discontinue warfarin and considerably reduce your AFib-related stroke risk.